roktcode/gypd/README.md

 If you face problems, open an issue, or contact me on Twitter [@roktmy](https://twitter.com/roktmy)

-Version 1 uploaded at: Sep 25, 2021.
-By Muhammad Yasser.
+Version 1 uploaded on Sep 25, 2021, by Muhammad Yasser.